Refgenie genome configuration file

 refgenie add, which is explained in using custom assets.
 Refgenie will use the config file to remember what assets are available and where they are.

-But here's how the config file works, in case for some reason you do need to edit some things by hand.
-Here's an example file to get you started:
+Here's how the config file works, in case you do need to edit some things by hand.
+Here's an example file which manages fasta and bowtie2_index assets for hg38 genome.
+Keep in mind that some of the keys in this config are optional:

 Details of config attributes